Case of the Day – Friday, January 9, 2026

 The Court held that the statute dictated its holding that the owners of adjacent tracts of real estate own all trees growing on their common boundary line as tenants in common.
 Tenants in common are prohibited from unilaterally cutting down or removing such commonly owned line trees.

-Applying the general rules of law governing tenancy in common, the Court held, “we conclude neither adjoining real estate owner may remove a tree growing on a common boundary line.
+Applying the general rules of law governing tenancy in common, the Court held, “We conclude neither adjoining real estate owner may remove a tree growing on a common boundary line.
 Consequently, in the case at bar, notwithstanding the fact that only inches of the trunks of trees 6, 7 and 8 are on the boundary line between the properties of the plaintiffs and defendants, those trees are jointly owned by plaintiffs and defendants.
 Therefore, defendants may not remove them.”

 Suds was not satisfied.
 He argued that Tree No. 9 was commonly owned as well because the bark of the tree’s trunk touched the boundary line.
 Citing the Illinois case Ridge v.
 Blaha, the Court held that the critical question was “whether any portion of the trunk of the elm tree grows on plaintiff’s property… The law… is determined by the exact location of the trunk of the tree at the point it emerges from the ground.”
 The fact that the bark of Tree No. 9 touched the line, the Court said, was insufficient to create a tenancy in common.